Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations

 where $\sigma(A)$ denotes the spectrum of $A$.
 Equivalently,

-Emphasized by the works of L.N.
-Trefethen, M. Embree, E.B.
-Davies, M. Zworski, J. Sj\"ostrand, cf. \cite{TrefEmbr,Tr97,Da07,Da97,Da99,NSjZw,SjAX1002,ZwChrist10}, and many others, spectral instability of non-selfadjoint operators has become a prominent and important subject of research.

-In view of \eqref{pssp} is natural to study the spectrum of such operators under small random perturbations.
-One line of recent research interest has focused on the case of elliptic (pseudo-)differential operators subject to small random perturbations, see for example \cite{Ha06,BM,Ha06b,BoSj09,HaSj08,SjAX1002,Sj08,Sj09,Vo14} and \cite{ZwChrist10,DaHa09,Sj13}, as we did ourselves in the present paper.
+In view of \eqref{pssp} it is natural to study the spectrum of such operators under small random perturbations.
+One line of recent interest has focused on the case of elliptic (pseudo-)differential operators subject to small random perturbations: